zjl9959/algviz/README.md

 You can modify the data multi-times, and algviz will record all the operations since the last time you call the [display](https://algviz.readthedocs.io/en/latest/api.html#algviz.visual.Visualizer.display) interface.
 Then it will merge all the operations in one animation when you call display next time.
 So the only thing you need to be concerned about is: `when to call the display interface?`

-All the animations created by algviz are [SVG](https://www.w3.org/Graphics/SVG/) string format.
-You can export the animation frames and review them in the browser or embed it in your slides. *In the future, [algviz.com](https://algviz.com) will support exporting the svg with all the display objects and animation sequences for your code, please stay tuned!*

 ## Installation

 ### Step1: Install Jupyter-notebook

-You can choose any of the following methods to install [Jupyter-notebook](https://jupyter.org/).
+You can choose any of the following methods to install:

-+ If you are a vscode user, you can install Jupyter [extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) for vscode.
++ If you are a [vscode](https://code.visualstudio.com/) user, you can install Jupyter [extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) for vscode.
 + [Install Jupyter](https://jupyter.org/install) on your computer and view the animation on your browser.
 + [Install anaconda](https://docs.anaconda.com/anaconda/install/index.html) and [use Jupyter-notebook](https://docs.anaconda.com/ae-notebooks/user-guide/basic-tasks/apps/jupyter/index.html) in it.